Stable Set Polytopes with Rank $|V(G)|/3$ for the Lov\'{a}sz--Schrijver SDP Operator: Stretched cliques and their properties

 \y{0.7} \sc{2.2} \x{270 - 360/6} \z{360/6}

-Thus, we will restrict our discussion to $2$-stretching below.
-In particular, given integers $n \geq 3$ and $d \geq 0$, let $\K_{n,d}$ denote the set of graphs that can be obtained from $2$-stretching $d$ of the $n$ vertices from $K_n$.
+Thus, we restrict our discussion to $2$-stretching below.
+In particular, given integers $n \geq 3$ and $d \geq 0$, let $\K_{n,d}$ denote the set of graphs that can be obtained by $2$-stretching $d$ of the $n$ vertices from $K_n$.
+For example, the graph $\A_k$ introduced in Section~\ref{sec01} and illustrated in Figure~\ref{figAk} belongs to $\K_{k,k-3}$ for every $k \geq 3$.
 We also introduce some terminology that will ease our subsequent discussion of graphs in $\K_{n,d}$.
 Given $G \in \K_{n,d}$, let $D(G) \subseteq [n]$ be the set of vertices of $K_n$ which were stretched to obtain $G$.
 For each $i \in D(G)$, we call $i_0$ a \emph{hub} vertex, and $i_1, i_2$ \emph{wing} vertices.
 We also call each $i \in [n] \setminus D(G)$ an \emph{unstretched} vertex in $G$.
 Finally, given an index $i \in [n]$, we define the vertices \emph{associated} with $i$ to be $i_0, i_1, i_2$ if $i \in D(G)$, and just the unstretched vertex $i$ otherwise.
 Notice that every vertex in $G$ is associated with a unique $i \in [n]$.
 Also, observe that, given $G \in \K_{n,d}$ and distinct $i,j \in [n]$, it follows from the definition of vertex stretching that there must be at least one edge in $G$ joining a vertex associated with $i$ and a vertex associated with $j$.

 \begin{example} Consider the graphs in Figure~\ref{figVertexStretch}.
 First, we have $G_1 \in \K_{6,0}$, $G_2 \in \K_{6,1}$, and $G_3 \in \K_{6,2}$.
 Also, notice that $D(G_3) = \set{5,6}$, and that the wing vertex $6_2$ is adjacent to a vertex associated with $i$ for every $i \in \set{1,2,3,4,5}$ --- we will revisit this point later on in Example~\ref{eg303}. \end{example}